Skip to main content

 Many speech-language pathologists are involved in early intervention — before school age.
 They help children from birth to three years old who are experiencing delays in development.
 These professional SLPs are usually from an agency that is affiliated with school districts, but they work with children in the home.

-Early intervention looks different for each child depending on his or her needs.
+Early intervention looks different for each child depending on their needs.
 Some of the skills SLPs help with include:

-- Physical and sensory skills — crawling, walking, climbing, seeing, and hearing
+• Physical and sensory skills — crawling, walking, climbing, and hearing

 Early intervention is available in every state under federal law.
 As the name suggests, “early” is the key to a successful outcome for children and families.